tryton/tryton/doc/index.rst

 - Tax Identifier: The tax identifier that will be printed on the invoice (By default the first tax identifier of the company).
-- Number: The invoice number set on validation for supplier invoices and on posting for others using the sequence defined on the period or fiscal year.
+- Number: The invoice number set on validation for supplier invoices and on posting for others using the sequence defined on the fiscalyear.
 - Reference: The optional external reference of the invoice.
 - Party: The party for which or from which the invoice is issued.
 - Invoice Address: The address of the party.